SAP/data-synthesis-for-machine-learning/README.md

   advanced arguments:
     -t, --test TEST     set test dataset for classification or regression task;
-                        (default take 20 percent from source dataset) --class-label LIST  set column name as a class label for classification or regression task; supports one or multiple columns (separated by comma)
+                        (default take 20 percent from source dataset) --category LIST     set categorical columns separated by a comma.
+    --class-label LIST  set column name as a class label for classification or regression task; supports one or multiple columns (separated by comma)